Tuberculosis: Pathogenesis

-TB infection begins when a M. tuberculosis bacterium, inhaled from the air, penetrates the lungs and reaches the alveoli.
-Here it encounters an alveolar macrophage, a cell which is part of the body's immune system, which attempts to destroy it.
-However, M. tuberculosis is able to neutralise and colonise the macrophage, leading to persistent infection.
+TB infection begins when an M. tuberculosis bacterium, inhaled from the air, penetrates the lungs and reaches the alveoli.
+Here it encounters an alveolar macrophage, a cell of the body's immune system, which attempts to destroy it.
+However, M. tuberculosis can neutralise and colonise the macrophage, leading to persistent infection.

 The defence mechanism of the macrophage begins when a foreign body, such as a bacterial cell, binds to receptors on the surface of the macrophage.
 The macrophage then stretches itself around the bacterium and engulfs it.
 Once inside this macrophage, the bacterium is trapped in a compartment called a phagosome; the phagosome subsequently merges with a lysosome to form a phagolysosome.
 The lysosome is an organelle which contains digestive enzymes; these are released into the phagolysosome and kill the invader.

-The M. tuberculosis bacterium is able to subvert the normal process by inhibiting the development of the phagosome and preventing it from fusing with the lysosome.
-The bacterium is able to survive and replicate within the phagosome; it will eventually destroy its host macrophage, releasing progeny bacteria which spread the infection.
+The M. tuberculosis bacterium can subvert the normal process by inhibiting phagosome development and preventing fusion with the lysosome.
+The bacterium can survive and replicate within the phagosome; it will eventually destroy its host macrophage, releasing progeny bacteria which spread the infection.

 In the next stage of infection, macrophages, epithelioid cells, lymphocytes and fibroblasts aggregate to form a granuloma, which surrounds and isolates the infected macrophages.
 This does not destroy the tuberculosis bacilli, but contains them, preventing spread of the infection to other parts of the body.
 They are nevertheless able to survive within the granuloma.
-In tuberculosis, the granuloma contains necrotic tissue at its centre, and appears as a small white nodule, also known as a tubercle, from which the disease derives its name.
+In tuberculosis, the granuloma contains necrotic tissue at its center, and appears as a small white nodule, also known as a tubercle, from which the disease derives its name.

 Granulomas are most common in the lung, but they can appear anywhere in the body.
 As long as the infection is contained within granulomas, there are no outward symptoms and the infection is latent.
 However, if the immune system is unable to control the infection, the disease can progress to active TB, which can cause significant damage to the lungs and other organs.

 If TB bacteria gain entry to the blood stream from an area of damaged tissue, they can spread throughout the body and set up many foci of infection, all appearing as tiny, white tubercles in the tissues.
 This severe form of TB disease, most common in young children and those with HIV, is called miliary tuberculosis.
 People with this disseminated TB have a high fatality rate even with treatment (about 30%).

 In many people, the infection waxes and wanes.
 Tissue destruction and necrosis are often balanced by healing and fibrosis.
 Affected tissue is replaced by scarring and cavities filled with caseous necrotic material.
-During active disease, some of these cavities are joined to the air passages (bronchi) and this material can be coughed up.
+During active disease, some of these cavities connect to the air passages (bronchi), and this material can be coughed up.
 It contains living bacteria and thus can spread the infection.
 Treatment with appropriate antibiotics kills bacteria and allows healing to take place.
 Upon cure, affected areas are eventually replaced by scar tissue.